loosolab/pptreport/examples/content/fish_description.md

+Fish are aquatic, craniate, gill-bearing animals that lack limbs with digits.
+Included in this definition are the _living hagfish_, _lampreys_, and _cartilaginous_ and _bony fish_ as well as various extinct related groups.
+Approximately 95% of living fish species are __ray-finned fish__, belonging to the class _Actinopterygii_, with around 99% of those being _teleosts_.

-___Fish___ are aquatic, craniate, gill-bearing animals that lack limbs with digits.
+Fish are aquatic, craniate, gill-bearing animals that lack limbs with digits.
 Included in this definition are the _living hagfish_, _lampreys_, and _cartilaginous_ and _bony fish_ as well as various extinct related groups.
 Approximately 95% of living fish species are __ray-finned fish__, belonging to the class _Actinopterygii_, with around 99% of those being _teleosts_.